April–May strikes

-The April–May strikes (also known as the milk strike or mine strike) were labour strikes in 1943 in the Netherlands against forced labour during the Second World War.
+The April–May strikes (also known as the milk strike or mine strike) were labour strikes in 1943 in the Netherlands against forced labour during the Second World War and it is considered to be the most extensive protest in occupied Europe as well as the largest strike in Dutch history.

 Background

 The reason for this national strike was the announcement on 29 April 1943 that Dutch former soldiers who had fought in 1940 had to report to work in Germany for the Arbeitseinsatz.
 Because of the many German casualties during the battle of Stalingrad, extra manpower was needed to keep the German war industry going.
 Dutch people who refused to work in Germany could count on 'the strictest measures'.

 Strike

 The strike started on Thursday 29 April 1943 at Machinefabriek Gebr.
 Stork & Co in Hengelo in Overijssel and spread rapidly throughout the Netherlands.
-Strike leader Jan Berend Vlam had managed to get out of Camp Sint-Michielsgestel where he had been prisoned for eight months.
-His resistance did not stop, immediately out of imprisonment he organized meetings in his home on the Krabbenbosweg in Hengelo which eventually led to the strikes.
+The strike leader, Jan Berend Vlam, who had just been released after eight months in Camp Sint-Michielsgestel, organized meetings at his home, which eventually led to the strikes.

-In cooperation with Stork's telephone operator Femy Efftink, the strike became nationwide.
-She called with all her contacts as a telephone operator with the request to join in as well.
 Gradually, the strike spread to companies in almost all of the provinces in the country.
 More than 500,000 people eventually laid off work.

-A disappointment for the strikers was that the Dutch Railways continued to operate.
-It also stayed quiet in and around Rotterdam, The Hague and Amsterdam, where the bloody aftermath of the February strike of 1941 was still in people's memories.
-The strike ended on 3 May 1943.

 This strike is also known as the Milk Strike, because farmers did not deliver milk to the factories and gave their milk away free of charge to the citizens or scatter it over the grasslands.
 In the Mining region of southern Limburg, the strike was called the Mining Strike and was supported by the Roman Catholic Church.

-The strike was the largest in the Netherlands with a participation of 200,000 people.
-The strike has a lot of influence and is called a turning point in the German occupation.
-The occupier learned that the Dutch didn't succeed in becoming a National Socialist and the Dutch now saw the horror of the Germans, which gave the Resistance an enormous impulse.